Valdes-Tresanco-MS/gmx_MMPBSA/docs/analyzer.md

 In this experiment, we replicated our examples folder 9 times (differs from the one available on Github) giving us a total of 99 systems.
-As you can see in the video, gmx_MMPBSA_ana manages to deal well with the incredible amount of ~1.6 million items that in turn contain between 1 and 3 graphics, for a total of ~1.8 million graphics.
+As you can see in the video, gmx_MMPBSA_ana manages to deal well with the incredible amount of ~1.6 million items.
+Every item contains between 1 and 3 graphics, for a total of ~1.8 million graphics loaded.
 This feat is accomplished in ~11 minutes.
 Most of this time is consumed processing the data associated with each graph.
 At the moment, gmx_MMPBSA_ana processes this data serially, since parallelizing this process would be a bit difficult.
 In any case, for the usual processes, this will take a maximum of 25-30 seconds, depending on your hardware.
-Not only is the amount of graphics incredible, so is the amount of resources it consumes.
 Each item has associated the data of each of its graphs, which is stored in memory.
 In this experiment, RAM consumption reached up to 14GB.

 !!! danger
     Be aware that if you run out of available RAM, your OS could crash, freeze, or slow down.